Trump calls Israel’s president ‘disgraceful’ for not pardoning Netanyahu

 Herzog has previously said that any pardon request must follow the normal reviews and procedures under the country’s laws.

-Additionally to his domestic legal woes, Netanyahu faces an arrest warrant from the International Criminal Court over war crime charges in Gaza, including the use of starvation as a weapon of war.
+In addition to his domestic legal woes, Netanyahu faces an arrest warrant from the International Criminal Court over war crime charges in Gaza, including the use of starvation as a weapon of war.

 Herzog, a veteran politician who rose through the centre-left Labour party, is often portrayed in Western media as a less hawkish figure than Netanyahu.